Saqib-Hussain-07/Certificate-Generator/Certifacte Generation/README.md

 If you want help wiring an SMTP provider (Gmail/SendGrid) or uploading files to a public bucket for Twilio, tell me which provider you'd like and I can add automated helpers.

+## License 📄

+This project is open source and available under the MIT License.

+## Support 💬

+For questions, issues, or suggestions:
+- Create an issue on GitHub
+- Check the troubleshooting section
+- Review the example code

+---
 **Built with ❤️ using Python, Flask, ReportLab, and QRCode libraries.**